MScBiomedicalInformatics/MSIB32500/lectures/lecture6.md

 ## Learning Objectives

-This hands-on tutorial is focused on the analysis of Illumina [microarray ](https://www.nature.com/scitable/definition/microarray-202) data using R and Bioconductor, this tutorial assumes that you have previous experience using R for data analysis.
+This hands-on tutorial is focused on the analysis of Illumina [microarray ](https://www.nature.com/scitable/definition/microarray-202) data using R and Bioconductor, for this tutorial we will use the previous experience using R for a complete back-to-back data analysis, from raw data to DEGs.

 ## 1. The Data: